janekfleper/typst-fancy-units/docs/manual.typ

 == Transformations <num-transform>

-The transformation functions must accept exactly one positional argumetn, which is the number with its components as a dictionary#footnote[
-  See @num-interpretation for the specifications of the dictionary format.
+The transformation functions must accept exactly one positional argument, which is the number as a dictionary#footnote[ See @num-interpretation for the specifications of the dictionary format.
 ].
-Additional arguments must be named arguments to allow them to be configured as introduced in @configuration.
+Additional arguments must be named arguments to allow their configuration as introduced in @configuration.

 === Absolute uncertainties